-There's no denying it - PC gaming is the elite of all gaming.
-Hardware is at the top of its game (and price range), the games look their absolute best.
+There's no denying it - PC gaming is the king of gaming.
+Hardware is at the top of its class (and price range), the games look their absolute best.
 To top it all off there's the infinitely customizable element of the platform.
 But friends, it's time to vent.

 Letting off steam while playing games on Steam is essential to keeping your body temperature down - even if your GPU temps are flaring up.
-You won't win online if you're sat there quivering with rage no matter what 'smooth gliding' setting your 20 million DPI optical mouse sensor is set to.
+You won't win online if you sit there quivering with rage no matter what 'smooth gliding' setting your 20 million DPI optical mouse sensor is set to.

 So count to 10 slowly and delve into the top things we love to loathe as PC gamers.
 Think of it as a form of therapy.